DataLinkX/DataLinkX.github.io/pages/resources.md

 ### Requirements on Good Research

-- Interdiscipline research/Data analysis: convince the domain researchers that the proposed method (statistical or machine learning) is useful.
+- Interdiscipline research/Data analysis: convince the domain researchers that the proposed method is useful.
 - Statistical Methodology: provide theoretical support for the methodology under some reasonable conditions

 ### Possible Research Topics